szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 console.log(description);
 ```

 As you can see, we have declared all the variables we want to include for our categorization of the books at the top of the program (and all on the same line!).
 It is important to note that these variables persist only for the duration of your particular session with the console.
 If you close the console, they will be deleted from memory.
 You will also notice, however, that the values of the variables are __mutable__, meaning that they can be changed as the program progresses.
 If you run this program in the console, each `console.log()` command will display a new description. __Note__: Certain variable types are immutable, meaning that they cannot be changed.
-We'll explore additional details about immutable variables in the later lessons.
+We'll explore additional details about immutable variables in later lessons.

 ### Variable Naming Conventions